Daniel-Gamov/SofUni_tasks_and_progects/README.md

 ---

+## 🔢 8.
+Find Max and Min Numbers
+**Filename:** `max_min_finder.py`

+* Asks the user how many numbers they will enter.

+* Reads the numbers one by one.

+* Finds and prints the maximum and minimum value among them.

+* Concepts used: input, int, list comprehension, max(), min()

+- link to code

+---

+## 📚 9.
+Find Your Favorite Book
+**Filename:** `find_book.py`

+* Asks the user for the title of their favorite book.

+* Continuously reads book titles until it matches the favorite one or "No More Books" is entered.

+* If the book is found, it prints how many books were checked before finding it.

+* If not found, it prints that the book wasn’t found and how many were checked.

+* Concepts used: input, while loop, conditional statements, break

+- link to code

+---

+##🧠 10.
+Exam Results Tracker
+**Filename:** `exam_tracker.py`

+* Tracks problems and grades until the user enters "Enough" or reaches a certain number of poor grades (≤ 4).

+* Calculates the average score and prints the last problem before stopping.

+* If too many poor grades are given, it tells the user they need a break.

+* Concepts used: input, float, while loop, counters, averaging, conditional logic

+- link to code

+---

 Thanks for checking out my early Python projects! 🚀 Feel free to explore the code, leave feedback, or suggest improvements. 😄